 I’m pregnant.
 Can I still practise yoga?

 Yes, but if you have not done any yoga before, you should wait until your 14th week and attend a specialised pregnancy yoga class which you may join at any time from the 14th up to the 28th week.
-Please check our website for suitable pregnancy classes.
+Please check the website for suitable pregnancy classes.
 Only students with Iyengar yoga experience may stay with their normal class after the 28th week.
 Always make sure you inform your teacher that you are pregnant before you attend any classes.

 I have an injury, a bad back, or other health problems.
 Can yoga help?

 Many students start practising with back pain, or other common ailments, and they find yoga helps.
-Tell your yoga teacher about any injuries or health problems before the class starts.
+Please advise your yoga teacher about any injuries or health problems before the class starts.

 What else do I need to know?